ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

 Without installation, this software can be evaluated by running [geomPipeline.py path_to_geometry_file](./python/geomPipeline.py), after building from source.

-After out of source build in the `parallel-preprocessor/build` folder by `cmake .. && make -j6`, change directory to `cd parallel-preprocessor/build/ppptest`, run `python3 geomPipeline.py  path-to-your-geometry.stp`.
+After out of source build in the `parallel-preprocessor/build` folder by `cmake -DPython_EXECUTABLE=$(which python3) .. && make -j6`, change directory to `cd parallel-preprocessor/build/ppptest`, run `python3 geomPipeline.py  path-to-your-geometry.stp`.
 User can user absolute or relative path for the input geometry file.

 Note: change directory to the folder containing geomPipeline.py is not necessary, if user has put full path of `parallel-preprocessor/build/bin/` folder into user path.
 For example, by editing PATH varialbe in `~/.bashrc` on Ubuntu, it will just work as installed program.